 These elements are difficult for non-designers to identify explicitly, but they recognize them instinctively.
 When those details are off, even slightly, something feels less trustworthy.
 When they are handled correctly, even without explanation, the work feels grounded and thoughtful.

-A well-designed tool carries these details for the user.
+A well-designed product carries these details for the user.
 It sets a standard of quality that is difficult to achieve through customization alone, and impossible to maintain when every user must make those decisions independently.
 Some of the decisions we make on behalf of the user are almost invisible at first glance, but they meaningfully shape how the experience feels:

-- The “publish” moment moves you forward: The first time someone shares an Arcade, we play a subtle confirmation sound and automatically copy the link to the clipboard, removing friction at a moment when easy guidance towards the next matters.
+- The “publish” moment moves you forward: The first time someone shares an Arcade, we play a subtle confirmation sound and automatically copy the link to your clipboard, removing friction at a moment when easy guidance towards the next matters.

 AI Should Elevate Taste, Not Noise

-AI has introduced enormous potential into creative workflows, but without a clear design philosophy underneath it, AI tends to create volume rather than clarity.
+AI has introduced enormous potential into creative workflows, but without a clear design philosophy underneath it, AI tends to create noise rather than clarity.
 The ability to generate dozens of versions instantly can overwhelm users who don’t have a way to meaningfully distinguish between them.

 When used thoughtfully, AI can support quality rather than compromise it: